microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 * Use this library when you want to create completely new web components.
 * See [Building Components](#building-components).

-To install the components, use either npm or yarn:
+To install the fast-element library, use either npm or yarn:

 ```shell
 npm install --save @microsoft/fast-element